 A tertiary referral center for children with developmental and behavioral disorders throughout the Eastern Rocky Mountain region.

-Fellows participate in a variety seminars and didactics in research design, methods, and analysis, offered through the hospital for all pediatric fellows, the Section for DBP fellows, and through the Leadership Education in Neurodevelopmental Disabilities (LEND) program.
+Fellows participate in a variety of seminars and didactics in research design, methods, and analysis, offered through the hospital for all pediatric fellows, the Section for DBP fellows, and through the Leadership Education in Neurodevelopmental Disabilities (LEND) program.
 A research mentor is chosen or selected for each fellow, based on his or her area of interest.
 Each fellow is supported to develop and implement a scholarly project, with opportunities for additional funding for projects from the hospital or the university-based Colorado Clinical & Translational Sciences Institute.
 Collaborations are possible with researchers from other Sections and Departments within Children’s Colorado and the CU SOM.
 We are one of 14 Autism Treatment Networks (ATN) in the country, with a number of active research studies in which fellows may also participate.

 Faculty Research Interests: